 Our broadband services face competition from broadband communications companies' digital subscriber line ("DSL"), FTTH/Fiber to the Premises ("FTTP") and wireless broadband offerings, as well as from a variety of companies that offer other forms of online services, including satellite-based broadband services.
 AT&T, Frontier Communications Corporation ("Frontier") and Verizon Communications Inc.'s ("Verizon") Fios are our primary fiber-based competitors.
-Current and future fixed and wireless Internet services, such as 4G, LTE and 5G (and variants) wireless broadband services and WiFi networks, and devices such as wireless data cards, tablets and smartphones, and mobile wireless routers that connect to such devices, may also compete with our broadband services both for in premises broadband service and mobile broadband.
-All major wireless carriers offer unlimited data plans, which could, in some cases, become a substitute for the fixed broadband services, which in time could expand the quality and reach of these services.
-Additionally, federal legislation has substantially increased the amount of subsidies to entities deploying broadband to areas deemed to be "unserved" or "underserved" in the past year, which could result in increased competition for our broadband services.
+T-Mobile fixed wireless, Verizon fixed wireless and AT&T Internet Air are our primary wireless broadband competitors.
+Current and future fixed and wireless Internet services, such as 4G, LTE and 5G (and variants) wireless broadband services and WiFi networks, and devices such as wireless data cards, tablets and smartphones, and mobile wireless offer unlimited data plans, which could, in some cases, become a substitute for the fixed broadband services we provide.
+The Federal Communications ("FCC") is likely to continue to make additional radio spectrum available for these wireless Internet access services, which in time could expand the quality and reach of these services.
+Additionally, federal legislation has substantially increased the amount of subsidies to entities deploying broadband to areas deemed to be "unserved" or "underserved," which could result in increased competition for our broadband services.

 We face intense competition from broadband communications companies with fiber-based networks.
-Verizon has constructed a FTTH network that passes a significant number of households in our New York metropolitan service area; and AT&T has constructed an FTTP/Fiber to the Node ("FTTN") infrastructure in various markets in our south-central United States service area.
+Verizon has constructed a FTTH network that passes a significant number of households in our New York metropolitan service area; and AT&T has constructed an FTTP/Fiber to the Node infrastructure in various markets in our south-central United States service area.
 We estimate that Verizon is currently able to sell a fiber-based service, including broadband, video and telephony, to over two-thirds of the households in our New York metropolitan service area and that AT&T and new fiber-based service providers are able to sell fiber products to over one-quarter of the households in various markets in our south-central United States service area.
 Frontier offers DSL and FTTH broadband service and competes with us in most of our Connecticut service area, as well as parts of our Texas and West Virginia service areas.